zwang695/alexa-skills-list/skills/B01FX9ZOAI/README.md

 * *Alexa, tell My Therapist i am feeling happy.*

-Therapy is a simple therapist for Alexa.
+Therapy is your therapist for Alexa.
 Tell therapist how you are feeling and she will give you some words of encouragements.
 Therapy is a lighthearted skill that tries to make your day a little better.

 ***